Clover Mount

 Clover Mount, also known as Tate House and Stone House Farm, is a historic home located near Greenville, Augusta County, Virginia.
 The house dates to the late-18th century and is a two-story, five-bay, cut limestone dwelling built in two stages and completed before 1803.
-The original section contained a two-room, hall-parlor plan, and measured 30 feet by 20 feet.
-Added to it was a single-cell, double-pile addition.
-A two-story stuccoed ell was added to the house around 1900.
-Also on the property is a contributing frame bank barn with heavy mortise-and-tenon construction.
+Extensive decorative stenciling dating back to the early 19th century was discovered during restoration work in the 1970s and 1980s.

 It was listed on the National Register of Historic Places in 1982.